 3. Don’t let pride poison your prosperity.

 This is a big one for many of us.
 Not having money can be embarrassing, so we try to keep up appearances.
 We hang onto a car or a house we cannot afford and only deepen our financial distress in so doing.
 Or we don’t take a job that isn’t up to our standards, out of fear that others will think we’ve stooped too low.

 Willie told me about a friend who had started a business and found himself in a downturn.

 During that period, he worked in his business during the day, then went to a second job hauling garbage at night.
-He wasn’t ashamed – in fact, he was doing what was necessary to keep his business alive, and he was proud of it.
-The downturn passed, his business recovered and thrived, and he quit the garbage hauling job.
+He wasn’t ashamed he was doing what was necessary to keep his business alive, and he was proud of it.
+The downturn passed, his company recovered and thrived, and he quit the garbage hauling job.

 Willie says, financial setbacks aren’t personal, and they’re not permanent.
 Do what you have to do to get through them and don’t work about your pride.